17 Unique Strengths That Give Introverts the Upper Hand

 Envato Elements

 The introvert’s ability to dive deep into thought allows for creative and innovative problem-solving.
-They can see connections and solutions that might not be immediately obvious to others.
-This creativity, combined with their focus, often results in unique and effective solutions to complex problems.
+They can see connections and solutions that might not be immediately obvious to other people.
+Their creativity, combined with their focus, often results in unique and effective solutions to complex problems.

 12. They’re excellent writers.